paradigma-cl/unbreakableID/README.md

 The Stacks public DID is a profile that is registered with a username on-chain using the BNS (Blockchain Naming System) smart contract.
 These profiles are defined using the JSON web token, and its contents using the appropriate objects of the Schema standard [36], like the person object [37].

 ## B How the Stacks Blockchain - a Bitcoin L2 Blockchain Technologies Ensure Trust

+The following part describes the digital identity technologies applied in the Stacks Blockchain - a Bitcoin L2 Blockchain.

 ### B.1 Experience Implementing a Naming System on the Blockchain

 The emergence of Blockchain became the candidate to implement the association between names and cryptographic keys.
 Blockchains provide a global append-only log that is publicly writeable.
 Writes to the global log, called transactions, are organized as blocks and each block packages multiple transactions into a single atomic write.
 Writing to the global log requires a payment in the form of a transaction fee.